Early Career Programme

 Why Education Development Trust?

-The Education Development Trust (EDT) ECF programme develops a constructive developmental relationship with ECTs, using the principles of instructional coaching that also harness teachers' own experience and expertise.
+The Education Development Trust (EDT) Early Career Professional Development Programme develops a constructive developmental relationship with ECTs, using the principles of instructional coaching that also harness teachers' own experience and expertise.

 To date, instructional coaching has a stronger evidence base for its impact on pupil outcomes that any other form of CPD (Sims, 2019).
 Mentors are trained in the principles of instructional coaching to help ECTs identify not only what needs to improve, but precisely how.
-This structured cycle of identify - learn - improve underpins all mentor/ECT guidance in the EDT ECF programme.
+This structured cycle of identify - learn - improve underpins all mentor/ECT guidance in the EDT Early Career Professional Development Programme.

-However, the EDT ECF programme also offers flexibility to include dialogic and facilitative coaching, avoiding a dogmatic insistence on instructional coaching which alienates mentors, so that they don't feel frustrated and disempowered by the lack of room to use their professional judgement.
-The flexibility of the EDT ECF programme opens up space intellectually and practically for mentors to tailor their approach to the ECT, working with them on a daily and weekly basis.
+However, the EDT Early Career Professional Development Programme also offers flexibility to include dialogic and facilitative coaching, avoiding a dogmatic insistence on instructional coaching which alienates mentors, so that they don't feel frustrated and disempowered by the lack of room to use their professional judgement.
+The flexibility of the EDT ECPD programme opens up space intellectually and practically for mentors to tailor their approach to the ECT, working with them on a daily and weekly basis.
 This combination of coaching practices provides a rich and flexible model for mentoring ECTs in the first year of teaching.

-Key features of the Saffron/EDT ECF programme - for Early Career Teachers
+Key features of the Saffron/EDT ECPD programme - for Early Career Teachers

-The key features of the Saffron/EDT ECF programme for ECTs are:
+The key features of the Saffron/EDT ECPD programme for ECTs are:

 - Face-to-face and webinar sessions, exploring effective classroom practice across settings, phases and specialisms